 Q. Can the general public access EnronOnline and buy derivatives from Enron?

 No. As described above, Enron can only trade derivatives with counterparties that qualify as “sophisticated” according to the CFTC’s rules.
 Such transactions are permitted provided both parties are “eligible contract participants.”
-Generally, corporations, partnerships and other entities that meet net worth or asset tests and individuals with $10 million in assets or $5 million in assets and eneters into the transaction for risk management.
+Generally, corporations, partnerships and other entities that meet net worth or asset tests and individuals with $10 million in assets or $1 million in net worth and enters into the transaction in connection with its business.

 Q. EnronOnline “sets” the price.

-Enron provides price transparency by posting the prices at which we will buy and prices at which we will sell – basically a very passive role of the market maker.
-Enron posts the bid / ask prices based on our forecasts and cost structure.
+Enron provides price transparency by posting the prices at which we will buy and prices at which we will sell.
+Enron posts the bid / ask prices based on our positions, forecasts and cost structure.
 Our price is just that – our price.
 If we offer prices that are too low, market participants will buy from us; if we offer prices too high, market participants will sell to us.
 Further, the customer can utilize the price information to shop for a better deal with one of our many competitors.

 Q. EOL / Enron is too big.

 Enron has been very successful in trading energy products.
-Our success is due to the fact that there is an increased demand for risk management products in many markets, including energy markets.
+Our success is due to a number of factors including an increased demand for risk management products in many markets, including energy markets.
 This increased demand is due to the rapidly growing realization of corporate and commercial energy users of the need and benefit of managing energy price risk, particularly in the face of increasing price volatility in the energy markets.

 Currently, there are over 60 [confirm] energy trading platforms.
-Several competitors have banded together to form trading platforms:
+Several of Enron’s competitors have banded together to form trading platforms:

 Intercontinental Exchange, a consortium of 13 leading energy trading firms, including heavy hitters such as Duke Energy, BP Amoco, Shell, Goldman Sachs